raspberrypilearning/catch-the-dots/en/step_4.md

 	+ wait (4) secs
 ```

-Then add code to the 'blue' dot sprite so that it waits 6 seconds after the flag is clicked before appearing.
+Then change the code in the 'blue' dot sprite so that it waits 6 seconds after the flag is clicked before appearing.

 --- /task ---